Tanver-Hasan/oauth2.0-flows-/Password Reset /password_reset_options.md

 * Application prompts the user to enter the old password and a new password.
 * User submits the old and new passwords.
 * Application calls the Auth0 Management API Proxy, passing the old and new passwords.
-* API verifies the old password by calling Auth0’s /oauth/token endpoint using the Resource Owner Password Grant (ROPG) flow.
+* API verifies the old password by calling Auth0’s `/oauth/toke`n endpoint using the [Resource Owner Password Grant (ROPG) flow](https://auth0.com/docs/api/authentication#resource-owner-password-flow).
-* API obtains a Management API token using the Client Credentials flow.
+* API obtains a Management API token using the [Client Credentials flow](https://auth0.com/docs/api/authentication#get-token56).
-* API updates the user's password via the Auth0 Management API (PATCH /api/v2/users).
+* API updates the user's password via the Auth0 Management API (PATCH [/api/v2/users](https://auth0.com/docs/api/management/v2/users/patch-users-by-id)).
 * Auth0 confirms the password update with an HTTP 200 response.
 * API returns the success response to the application.
 * Application displays a success message to the user.